legal resources necessary to hold negligent facilities accountable.

 The policy shows “reporting abuse, shall be defined as, following management of the immediate risk to the resident or residents.”
 Employees “are required to report any incident, allegation or suspicion of potential abuse to the Administrator immediately, or to an immediate supervisor.”

 If you suspect your loved one is being abused or neglected while a resident at Generations at Neighbors, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Ogle County victims of mistreatment living in long-term facilities including nursing homes in Byron.
+Our network of attorneys fights aggressively on behalf of Ogle County victims of mistreatment living in long-term facilities including nursing homes in Byron.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

-Our law firm provides every client a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client a “No Win/No-Fee” Guarantee.
 This promise ensures that your family will owe us nothing if we are unable to obtain compensation on your behalf.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All information you share with our law offices will remain confidential.Sources: